cxllm/articles/markdown/nvm-nodejs.md

 ### Installation

-Using the cURL tool, we will fetch the latest file from their github, and execute this, which will automatically install node version manager to our home folder.
+Using the cURL tool, we will fetch the latest file from their GitHub, and execute this, which will automatically install node version manager to our home folder.
 This script should use the latest version of nvm as it fetches the script from the master branch.

 ```sh
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/master/install.sh | bash